West Hartford (Google Maps Location)

 The ASD is the oldest permanent school for the deaf in the United States.
 Not only that, but the school became the first recipient of state aid to education in America when the Connecticut General Assembly awarded its first annual grant to the school in 1819.
 When the United States Congress awarded the school a land grant in the Alabama Territory in 1820, it was the first instance of federal aid to elementary and secondary special education in the United States.
 Amazing.
 Want more?
 Mr. Wait (and maybe others) has put together a Deaf History Trail around Hartford.
-And there is a cool statue of a major player in the school’s story in a prominent (and notoriously dangerous to drive) spot in Hartford.
+And there is a cool statue of a major player in the school’s story in a prominent (and notoriously dangerous) intersection in Hartford.
 So much to discuss…

 Fortunately, the ASD website is better about providing pertinent information than many other, more well known museums around the state.
 So with a tip o’ the hat to them, I’ll use their words instead of mine.
 And I’m sure that Dan will have some stuff in his article (Connecticut Magazine bought his idea and will run the story about me an early 2010 issue…)